You can also contact us by:

 DePaul University Libraries > Technology > Computers & Software

 DePaul University Information Services (IS).
 DePaul University Library provides multiple computer environments in the John T. Richardson Library and the Loop Library to support academic computing needs.

 to Richardson Library is available with the when the library is open, and requires a reservation.
-The Loop Library will remain closed for the fall quarter, but is available for prearranged, contactless pickup when the library is open.
+The Loop Library will remain closed for the time being but is available for prearranged, contactless pickup when the library is open.

 High-powered Windows (Dell Precision 7810) and Mac (6-core Mac Pros) computers are available in the CoRE.
 Both types include dual monitors for working with a partner.